andresmunozit/node-js-application-development-lfw211/15_CREATING_CHILD_PROCESSES/creating-child-processes.md

 suitable for long-running child processes.

-> `spawn` continuously streams child process output without buffering, unlike `exec`, `execSync`, and `spawnSync` which can halt after 1 mebibyte; making `spawn` preferred for long-running tasks."
+> `spawn` continuously streams child process output without buffering, unlike `exec`, `execSync`, and `spawnSync` which can halt after 1 mebibyte; making `spawn` preferred for long-running tasks.

 ## Process Configuration
 An options object can be passed to `exec*` and `spawn*` methods.